ahunnargikar/vagrant-mesos/README.md

 #### Additional VMs  ####

 Your cluster now effectively has 3 Mesos masters, 3 zookeepers and 3 Mesos slaves (each with Docker installed).
-Jenkins, Marathon & Aurora are installed on the additional VMs too except that they have been disabled on startup.
+Jenkins, Marathon, Chronos & Aurora are installed on the additional VMs too except that they have been disabled on startup.
 The additional Mesos instances have been allocated a lesser 2GB RAM each.

 	mesos2 ip address: 192.168.56.102
 	mesos3 ip address: 192.168.56.103